Krishika94/CS668/README.md

-# Capstone Project - Analysis, Data Modelling and Visualization on the Impact of Vaccination on Covid-19 Cases
+# Capstone Project - Analysis, Data Modelling and Visualization on the Impact of Vaccination on Covid-19 Cases:
+Check the Jupyter Files and Tableau files.